Corpsman Up: Naval Medical Research Command Medical Tech Administers Emergency Aid Mid-Flight; Receives Award for Actions

-SILVER SPRING, Md.
-(Aug.
-11, 2025) Hospital Corpsman 2nd Class Alvin Ciasico, with Naval Medical Research Command (NMRC), receives the Navy and Marine Corps Achievement Medal from Capt.
-Franca Jones, Commander, NMRC.
-Ciasico was recognized for responding to an unconscious airline passenger while traveling to the Philippines with his daughter in July, and providing emergency first response care.
+Ciasico, who works in NMRC’s administrative department, received his second achievement medal for his actions aboard that flight.
+In a letter to Ciasico, the flight crew stated “Our crew is endlessly grateful to have your assistance during the medical emergency in the air.
+We know that the patient will have the best possible outcome thanks to your care.
+It has been an honor to fly with you.”

+“I am deeply proud to serve alongside HM2 Ciasico, whose professionalism and compassion reflect the very best of our Navy’s medical community”, added Jean-Gilles.
+“His willingness to step forward in a moment of need, regardless of personal plans, highlights the true spirit of the Hospital Corpsman—always prepared to care for others, no matter where duty calls.
+HM2 Ciasico’s exemplary conduct not only saves lives, but also inspires all who wear the uniform to uphold the enduring tradition of excellence and service that defines our corps.”

 NMRC, headquarters of Navy Medicine Research & Development, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
 In support of Navy, Marine Corps and joint U.S. warfighter health, readiness and lethality, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, operational mission support and epidemiology.
-(U.S. Navy Photo by Sidney Hinds/ released)

 |Date Taken: